Tobias-Kohn/pyPMatch/README.md

 therefore be natural to use `x := A` instead of `x @ A` for name bindings.

 In fact, I am happy to add full support for `:=`.
 At the time of writing, however, `:=` is not yet a valid token in Python.
-Using only `:=` would mean that _PyMa_ requires at least Python 3.8, while `@` has already become a valid operator in Python 3.5 [PEP 465](https://www.python.org/dev/peps/pep-0465/).
+Using only `:=` would mean that _PyPAT_ requires at least Python 3.8, while `@` has already become a valid operator in Python 3.5 [PEP 465](https://www.python.org/dev/peps/pep-0465/).

 #### Why `1 | ... | 9` Instead Of the Simpler `1 ...
 9`?

-The entire syntax of patterns in _PyMa_ is based on standard Python syntax.
+The entire syntax of patterns in _PyPAT_ is based on standard Python syntax.
 Even though the patterns are semantically nonsense, they are syntactically valid.
 The sequence `1 ...
 9`, however, is not a valid sequence in Python, and would issue a syntax error.

 There are various reasons for wanting patterns to be valid Python syntax.
-One of them is that _PyMa_ gets away with much less parsing work on its own.
+One of them is that _PyPAT_ gets away with much less parsing work on its own.

 Apart from this issue of pragmatics, writing `1 | ... | 9` seems clearer to me, since `1 ...
 9` could also mean that